 Neon Tetra disease is degenerative; in other words, it starts out mild but then progresses quickly to become very severe.
 You're likely to observe these symptoms in this order:

 During the initial stages, the only symptom may be restlessness, particularly at night.
-Often the first thing an owner will notice is that the affected fish no longer school with the others.
+Often the first thing an owner will notice is that the affected fish no longer school with the others—a clear sign that something is wrong.
 Eventually, swimming becomes more erratic, and it becomes quite obvious that the fish is not well.

 As the disease progresses, affected muscle tissue begins to turn white, generally starting within the color band and areas along the spine.
 As additional muscle tissue is affected, the pale coloration expands.
 Damage to the muscles can cause curvature or deformation of the spine, which may cause the fish to have difficulty in swimming.
 It is not unusual for the body of the fish to have a lumpy appearance as the cysts deform the muscles.

 Rotting of the fins, especially the caudal fin, is not uncommon.
 However, this is due to secondary infection rather than a direct result of the disease itself.
 Bloating is another secondary infection.